 3358.
 THE LATER FRONTIER (3-0) 3 hours credit - American settlement west of the Mississippi River through the close of the frontier.
 Exploration, the fur trade, mining, the cattle industry, Indian relations, and the role of the West in U.S. foreign affairs.

-- 3359.
-THE NEW SOUTH (3-0) 3 hours credit The evolution of southern society, agrarian politics, relationships with other sections, industrial growth, and new leadership during the late 19th Century and the 20th Century. - Century and the 20th Century.
+3359.
+THE NEW SOUTH (3-0) 3 hours credit - The evolution of southern society, agrarian politics, relationships with other sections, industrial growth, and new leadership during the late 19th Century and the 20th Century.